amirci/staging-blog/_posts/2024-09-04-example-modeling-errors-python.md

 ```

 #### Working with impure functions

+{: .box-note }
+This sections describes a solution to a common pattern when dealing with exceptions and the `Either` type.
+The solution involves using [decorators](https://peps.python.org/pep-0318/) to simplify the code for impure functions.
+Feel free to skip it and come back later if you need to

 Often when working with side effects, a pattern appears where exceptions must to be translated into types.
 For our example, that means that code that can throw an `Exception` needs to be converted into an `Either[L, R]`.